 Running the gamut, we have a bit of everything: shocking true crime, calming nature shows, or fashion documentaries for a more lighthearted watch — our list of the best documentaries on YouTube (in no particular order) collectively speaks to themes involving grief, redemption, justice, humor, and majestic beauty.

-Here are the 20 best documentaries on YouTube you can watch for free:
+Here are 18 of some of the best documentaries on YouTube you can watch for free:

 1. Beyond The Spotlight: MrBeast (2022)